darrynten/clarifai-php/README.md

 in this readme when submitting a pull request for the features you have covered.

-- [ ] Application base
+### Application base

-Guzzle is used for the communications
+* Guzzle is used for the communications

-Tests are needed ASAP
+* The library has 100% test coverage
+* The library supports framework-agnostic caching so you don't have to worry about which framework your package that uses this package is going to end up in.

 A basic structure is there, and all classes have comments for the methods they need to support

+The structure is heavily inspired by [The official JS client](https://github.com/Clarifai/clarifai-javascript)

+---

 - [ ] Authentication